Senior Curator Julian tells about the crew's battle to survive on a sinking Post Office Packet Boat.

 Black and white print of Lady Hobart on the morning of 28 June 1803 by Nicholas Pocock; Engraver R. Pollard, 1804 (TPM 2009-0014)

-On 28 June the Lady Hobart struck an iceberg, so large it was referred to as an ‘island of ice’.
-The Captain’s log records that they hit it with such violence that the crew were thrown from their hammocks, she swung round, her stern port was stoved in and her rudder carried away.
+Just two days later, on 28 June, the Lady Hobart struck an iceberg, so large it was referred to as an ‘island of ice’.
+The Captain’s log recorded that they hit it with such violence that the crew were thrown from their hammocks, she swung round, her stern port was stoved in and her rudder carried away.
 The ship’s six small but heavy cannon were thrown overboard.

 Captain William Dorset Fellowes, 1769 – 1852 © National Maritime Museum, Greenwich, London, Caird Collection

-The crew passed two sails passed beneath the ship in an attempt to slow the water gushing in through the hull.
+In an attempt to slow the water gushing in through the hull, the crew passed two sails beneath the ship.
 Despite pumps going and bailing with buckets, the ship was soon settling in the water.
 Realising that the ship was lost, they lashed pig iron to the mails and threw them overboard to sink.

-Fellowes ordered the ship’s two boats; a cutter – small sized decked boat and a jolly – a boat carried by a ship, powered by four or six oars, into the water: 18 people boarded the former and 11 the latter, they had few oars, both boats were heavily overloaded and they had managed to save few supplies.
+The Captain, William Fellowes, ordered the ship’s two boats; a cutter, a small sized decked boat, and a jolly, a boat carried by a ship, powered by four or six oars, into the water.
+18 people boarded the former and 11 the latter.
+They had few oars, both boats were heavily overloaded with people and a few supplies.
 They were at sea some 350 miles from St Johns, Newfoundland.

 Some seamen began to drink seawater and suffered stomach cramps.
-Fellowes records that on 3 July the captured French Captain, on board the cutter, then in a delirium, jumped overboard and promptly sank.
+Fellowes recorded that on 3 July the captured French Captain, on board the cutter, then in a delirium, jumped overboard and promptly sank.

 Within half a day they were in the village of Island Cove, 40 miles from St. Johns.
 Fellowes hired a schooner to take them to Halifax and later catching passage on an American ship, many were returned to Bristol on 3rd August 1803 with others following later.
 Their ordeal was such that many of the crew lost fingers and toes.